UAE reports drone, missile attack as Iran war ceasefire is challenged

 The agency, called the Persian Gulf Strait Authority, is “positioning itself as the only valid authority to grant permission to ships transiting the strait,” Lloyd's reported in an online briefing Thursday.
 Lloyd's said the authority had emailed it an application form for ships seeking passage.

+On Friday, an oil tanker that passed through the Strait of Hormuz in mid-April arrived off South Korea's coast for its 1 million barrels of crude to be unloaded at the HD Hyundai Oilbank refinery.
+South Korea, which last year imported more than 60% of its crude through the strait, has capped prices of gasoline and other petroleum products as the war raises fears of an energy crisis.

-Iran has effectively closed the Strait, a vital waterway for the shipment of oil, gas, fertiliser, and other petroleum products, while the US is blockading Iranian ports.
+Iran has effectively closed the strait, a vital waterway for the shipment of oil, gas, fertilizer and other petroleum products, while the US is blockading Iranian ports.
 The disruptions have sent fuel prices skyrocketing and rattled the global economy.